PerryChi/mark-score/README.md

 # @perrychi/mark-score

-> A react editable and sortable tree component based on antd tree
+> A React-based component for scoring by selecting the number of stars.

 ## Interaction